Wanouchi, Gifu: History

 The area around Wanouchi was part of traditional Mino Province.
 During the Edo period, it was mostly controlled by Ōgaki Domain.
 In 1754, the Tokugawa shogunate, ordered the powerful Satsuma Domain from Kagoshima to build embankments in order to divert the rivers in the area for flood control and as a measure to drain off Satsuma Domain's wealth to reduce its potential as a threat to Tokugawa rule.
 This was later known as the Hōreki Age River Improvement Incident.
 The construction of these banks proved extremely dangerous and difficult, hampered both by nature and by obstruction from the Tokugawa shogunate.
 It is said that a human sacrifice was made in the Wanouchi area during the construction when a local retainer voluntarily gave his life by remaining under the rushing waters in order to keep a foundation pillar from moving until it could be secured from above.
 As well as aiding in the construction, this sacrifice was also treated as an offering to the gods ensuring the successful completing of the project.
 Several Satsuma samurai associated with the project committed "seppuku" (ritual suicide).
 The construction was completed in 1755.
 More than 80 people died.
-The graves of 8 of these men are located around Wanouchi, serving as a reminder of the sacrifices made so that people could live in a safer environment.
+The graves of 8 of these men are located around Wanouchi.
 Due to the construction of many banks over the last 200 years, the waters surrounding Wanouchi have become two separate rivers, the Ibi River and Nagara River.
 The area located between the two rivers is referred to as the "Waju-tei" (輪中堤 or Waju levee).
 The name Wanouchi originates from this word and means "the town in Waju-tei".

 During the post-Meiji restoration cadastral reforms, the area was organised into Anpachi District, Gifu.
 In 1954, the three villages Niki, Fukuzuka, and Oyabu were merged to form the town of Wanouchi.
 In 1976, the Nagara River swelled and flooded Wanouchi's neighbouring towns, Anpachi, Gifu and Sunomata, Gifu.
 However, the people of Wanouchi were protected from the floods because of the strong embankments.